Business Resource Center

 UCDC employees - District of Columbia nonresident

 If you are not a resident of DC you must file a Form D-4A with your employer to establish that you are not subject to DC income tax withholding.
+The HR center will contact the employee and provide them the out of state tax forms.

 You qualify as a nonresident if: